Comparison

 What is the difference between Exenatide and Orforglipron?

 Exenatide is a weight loss peptide that the first glp-1 receptor agonist approved for diabetes. derived from gila monster saliva. available in twice-daily and weekly formulations.
-Orforglipron is a weight loss peptide that an oral non-peptide glp-1 receptor agonist. nda submitted to fda with priority review. expected approval by mid-2026.
+Orforglipron is a weight loss peptide that an oral non-peptide glp-1 receptor agonist. fda approved april 1, 2026 under the brand name foundayo — the first daily oral glp-1 pill for weight loss. distribution began april 6, 2026. fda subsequently requested additional post-approval safety data.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, Exenatide or Orforglipron?